macey26/100-days-of-code/log.md

 **Link(s) to work**: [Doctor Who guess who app](https://github.com/macey26/dr-who-tardis-game)

+### Day 9: January 8th, 2018

+**Today's Progress**: Did some editing of the javascript for the Guess who game and tried to learn more about DOM so the javascript alter HTML for the game to be interactive.
+I also tried to figure out if I can use switch approriately instead of using loads of If else statements.

+**Thoughts**:I was frustrated with the switch statements, so moved onto the DOM and felt so much better with the dom.
+I really enjoyed the content for DOM on the odin project

+**Link(s) to work**: [Doctor Who guess who app](https://github.com/macey26/dr-who-tardis-game)

 <!--### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.